OSB Group PLC Executes Share Buyback Program

 OSB Group PLC (GB:OSB) has released an update.

-OSB Group PLC has repurchased 297,700 of its own ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
-These shares will be canceled, reducing the total number of shares in circulation to 375,833,909.
-This move is part of OSB Group’s strategy to enhance shareholder value by reducing the number of shares and potentially increasing earnings per share.
+OSB Group PLC has repurchased 293,357 of its ordinary shares on the London Stock Exchange as part of its share buyback program.
+This move, executed through Citigroup Global Markets Limited, aims to reduce the number of shares in circulation, potentially boosting the value of remaining shares.
+Following this transaction, the total number of shares in issue is 375,540,552.

 For further insights into GB:OSB stock, check out TipRanks’ Stock Analysis page.